lindacom/php/forms/README.md

 Password hashing
 ----------------

+Using the php password hashing api

+Set up database:
-1. In the database set up a password colu varchars(255).
+1. In the database set up a password column varchars(255).
 N.b. hashed password length is much longer than the original password so the field needs to be big

+Create a form:
-2. Create a form - encrypt the pasword using the password_hash($-POST['password'], PASSWORD DEFAULT = 1);
+2. Create a form - encrypt the pasword using the password_hash() method - e.g. $encrypted = password_hash($_POST['password'], PASSWORD_DEFAULT);

+Retrieve stored password from the database:
 3. query the database - Select user where username matches

+Test the retrieved pasword against the submitted password:
-4. use password_verify() function to make sure password atches (true or false)
+4. use password_verify() function to make sure password matches (returns true or false) - e.g. password_verify($submitted_pwd, $stored_pwd);
 5. Store a session variable
 6. redirect to previous page